Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/ManuDoerrich/project-description.md

 be careful, your food might be found under another name in the dataset.
 You could also use the two plans provided below.).
-Then, you should calculate the total uptake (in g or mg) from the foods, i.e., the uptake of the aforementioned macronutrients, minerals, and micronutrients.
+Then, you should calculate the total uptake (in g or mg) from the foods, i.e., the uptake of the aforementioned macronutrients, minerals, and vitamins.
 Therefore, you need to approximate the amount of all foods that were consumed.
 Finally, you can calculate a (fictive) persons Daily Energy Demand and the relative contribution of each macronutrient.
-The total mineral and micronutrient uptake only needs to be summed up.
+The total mineral and vitamin uptake only needs to be summed up.

 Potential additions to the project:
 -The dataset could be imported directly from the webpage.